Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/History/The Greek Theater Lecture Outline.md

         -   Epic Poetry?
 Lyrical performance

         -   Worship of Dionysus?
-Associated with masks, Dionysus is god of [[acting]]
+Associated with masks, Dionysus is god of [[Acting]]

 -   ***The Performance***